GeoffC31415/Mobius_Automation/README.md

 This file contains the functions for determining timings for lighting, thermostat settings, and the lower level functions for setting individual devices.
 It also imports InfluxHandler for reading capture from the database, and also writing the states of the devices on change.
 Note - this no longer controls the Pi Camera which instead is handled by a seperate service not in the repo, for snapshots and motion capture.
 Designed to be imported, but can also run independently from a terminal for device control only.
 Note - this will quickly result in heaters being fixed as on, if the database isn't updated too.

-You can set target tempss for heaters, timing for lights, and also pin mappings here.
+You can set target temps for heaters, timing for lights, and also pin mappings for relays here.

 4. InfluxHandler.py